iLearn-Lab/NeurIPS25-VTFSL/README.md

 ## Citation
-If you find the code helpful in your resarch or work, please cite the following paper.
+If you find this repo helpful in your research or work, please cite the following paper.
 ```
+@article{li2025vtfsl,
+      title={VT-FSL: Bridging Vision and Text with LLMs for Few-Shot Learning},
+      author={Wenhao Li and Qiangchang Wang and Xianjing Meng and Zhibin Wu and Yilong Yin},
+      journal={arXiv preprint arXiv:2509.25033},
+      year={2025}
+}
 ```